-- · Chief of Police/Deputy Chief of Police will serve as Chairperson of the Board - Professional Standards Division Commander (advisory capacity) - Bureau/Division Major - Bureau/Division Commander/Captain (Chain of Command) - Bureau/Division Executive Officer/Lieutenant (Chain of Command) - Bureau/Division Sergeant/Corporal (Chain of Command) - Peer Member (same job classification and/or tenure as accused employee) - Columbia Police Department's Citizen Advisory Council representative - Police Advisor (advisory capacity)
+- Chief of Police/Deputy Chief of Police will serve as Chairperson of the Board - Professional Standards Division Commander (advisory capacity) - Bureau/Division Major - Bureau/Division Commander/Captain (Chain of Command) - Bureau/Division Executive Officer/Lieutenant (Chain of Command) - Bureau/Division Sergeant/Corporal (Chain of Command) - Peer Member (same job classification and/or tenure as accused employee) - Columbia Police Department's Citizen Advisory Council representative - Police Advisor (advisory capacity)

-In 2021, the CRB met on ten occasions to review completed internal investigations that resulted in an initial finding of sustained, with a recommendation for disciplinary action of suspension, demotion or termination.
+In 2022, the CRB met on 6 occasions to review 9 investigations, those 9 having an initial finding of sustained and a recommendation for serious disciplinary action (suspension, demotion or termination).
 In each of these meetings, the CRB made recommendations for disposition and disciplinary action to the CRB Chair.
-The Chief or Deputy

-Chief of Police serve as the Chairperson of the CRB and makes the final determination concerning disciplinary actions.
+The Chief or Deputy Chief of Police serve as the Chairperson of the CRB and makes the final determination concerning disciplinary actions.
 The Chief of Police or a designee may also convene a CRB hearing for any circumstance deemed appropriate.